 In 1791 an Act of Parliament formed a body of men with powers to pave and clean the streets of Maidstone and light them with oil lamps.

 MAIDSTONE IN THE 19th CENTURY

 In 1801 the population of Maidstone was just over 8,000.
-By the standards of the time it was quite a large town.
+By the standards of the time, it was quite a large town.
 It grew rapidly.
-By 1851 Maidstone had a population of over 20,000.
-By the end of the century it was over 33,000.
-In 1819 Maidstone gained its first police force and in 1822 it gained gas light.
+By 1851 the population had risen to over 20,000.
+By the end of the century, it was over 33,000.
+In 1819 Maidstone gained its first police force and in 1822 it gained gaslight.

 Like all 19th century towns Maidstone was dirty and unsanitary but things improved after the 1870s when a network of drains and sewers was created.
 In 1858 Maidstone gained its first museum and in 1879 Brenchley Gardens were turned into a public park.

 During the 19th century the industries of brewing and papermaking boomed.
 Other industries grew up in Maidstone especially later in the century.
 One was making farm implements and machinery.
 Another was food processing such as jam making and bottling mineral water.

 In 1901 the population of Maidstone was 33,000.
 By 1971 it had more than doubled to 72,000.
 The first electricity was generated in Maidstone in 1901 and from 1904 electric trams ran in the streets.
 Maidstone gained its first cinema in 1910.